 Water companies are legally responsible for enforcing the regulations by carrying out inspections of new and some existing installations.

-Read our Laying a new water supply pipe factsheet for information on getting connected.
+Read our Fact sheet - laying a new supply pipe for information on getting connected.

 Notification of proposed work to plumbing systems